allCode.jl

 577.505 ns (0 allocations: 0 bytes)

-Just like with reduce, note that the examples could've been implemented directly as we did previously, through the functions sum, prod, maximum, and minimum.
+, note that the examples could've been implemented directly through the functions sum

-mapreduce can also be used with anonymous functions and transformations requiring multiple arguments.
-Below, we illustrate both, whose implementations are the same as with sum, prod, maximum, and minimum.
+can be used with anonymous functions and functions with multiple arguments.
+Below, we illustrate these possibilities.

 x = rand(100); y = rand(100)